Osprey Tempest 20 Review

 Above and behind the main pocket is a smaller zippered pocket with plenty of room for more gear when you want to grab something fast without unpacking, like first aid supplies, water filter, etc.

-The large mesh pocket on the back of the pack is nice for holding wet items or anything you don't want to put inside the backpack.
-I sometimes keep my rain gear in this pocket.
+The large mesh pocket on the back of the pack is excellent for holding wet items or anything you don’t want to put inside the backpack.
+For example, I sometimes keep my rain gear in my pocket.

 Additional storage pockets include the hip belt pockets and the small mesh stash pocket on your shoulder strap.
 The small stash pocket was too small for anything I wanted to put in it, and I put my InReach and snacks in my hip belt pockets.